 I use xmonad as my window manager and use Dvorak as my default keyboard layout (although the symbols on my keyboard are QWERTY).
-I’ve generally had a very good experience with both (although upgrading the haskell compiler ghc is a somewhat annoying process).
-I also use dmenu to bring up applications in the background.
+I’ve generally had a very good experience with both, although haskell package upgrades seem to frequently require xmonad recompilation, which is annoying.
+I also use dmenu as an application launcher.
 Other than that, I have xmobar set up as a status bar to easily keep an eye on CPU and and network usage.

-occasionally.
-I use bash, mostly because it is widely available and so
+urxvtc).
+I use bash, mostly because it is widely available and so my startup

-my startup scripts are easily portable. vim is my editor of choice.
-I
+scripts are easily portable. vim is my editor of choice.
+I have

 ~/.inputrc to set the editing